VCauthon/Summary-Docker/src/docs/3-containers.md

 <snip>
 ```

-## Connecting into a docker image
+## Connecting into a Docker image

 You can use the `docker exec` command to execute commands in running containers, and it has two modes:
-- __Interactive__: Connect your terminal to a shell process in the container and behave like remote a SSH session.
+- __Interactive__: Connect your terminal to a shell process in the container and behaves like a remote SSH session.
 - __Remote execution__: Lets you send commands to a running container and prints the output to your local terminal.

 You can try it connecting into the image `cowsay` done in the last exercise but changing the entrypoint to make `bin/bash` run